moorepants/learn-multibody-dynamics/translational.rst

 Velocity One Point Thereom
 ==========================

-If you are interested in the velocity of a point :math:`R` that is moving in a reference frame :math:`B` and you know the velocity of a point in that reference frame then
+If you are interested in the velocity of a point :math:`R` that is moving in a reference frame :math:`B` and you know the velocity of a point :math:`S` in that reference frame then the velocity of :math:`R` is the sum of it's velocity when observed from :math:`B` and the velocity of a point fixed in :math:`B` at :math:`R`.

 .. math::